 Bellis perennis.
-Bellis English Daisy seeds produce compact, versatile plants that are hardy in Zones 3-9.
-The pompon like flowers are fully double, and can be deadheaded when they fade to prolong the flowering period.
-Plants stay very compact at only 15-20cm (6-8"), so they are great for tucking into containers or any little empty spot near the front of your flower beds.
-The plants are technically biennial, but will produce lots of self-sown seeds and return from year to year.
+Bellis English Daisy seeds produce compact, versatile plants that are hardy to Zone 3.
+The pompon like flowers can be deadheaded when they fade to prolong the flowering period.
+Plants stay very compact at only 15-20cm (6-8"), so they are great for tucking into containers or any little empty spot near the front of flower beds.
 This is a great option for adding low-growing flowers into lawn settings, but the seeds should be started in plugs - not just scattered over established lawns.

 Here we will examine how to grow Bellis perennis English Daisy from seeds.
 Bellis is a versatile, low-growing, carpet-forming perennial plant with appealing pom-pon like flowers.